1sfoerster/FPGAintro/README.md

 ![1550318231912](assets/1550318231912.png)

 Navigate to the BitStream folder unzipped and choose the bit file 0_1_Hello World
+Then click Program above.
+The next step is to play with the switches and look at LEDs.

 ## 0 Hello World